 The main town of Argostoli families can visit the Folklore museum to learn all about historical life on Kefalonia.
 Like most Greek islands the tavernas and café offer very affordable and delicious meals that even the fussiest eaters can’t resist.
 Kefalonia really is the quintessential Greek island and is the perfect place for a summer holiday for your family.

-Contributed by Sandra Papas| Follow her on Greece Travel Secrets
+Recommended by Sandra of Greece Travel Secrets

 Lefkada